VirtusLab/besom/README.md

 ## Tips
 - Pass `Context` everywhere you are using pulumi, for example when you are creating a resource.
-- Call your functions and use your variables.
-If the code is unused it will not be processed by pulumi and some resources might be missing.
+- Make sure your code is called by pulumi.
+Either by referencing your resources in some other ones or having their Output monad merged with others.
 - Use whatever scala concepts you are familiar with, infrastructure as code in Besom is still a scala program, so you have the full potential of the language to work with.
 - Pay attention to the types.
 You will be instantiating case classes to pass parameters, note their package of origin.